Scott-Nx/Scott-Nx/README.md

 I've been learning to code for 5 year.
 I started with Batch, but have really found a passion for backed development

-*   🌍  I'm based in Bangkok, Thailand
+*   🌍  I'm based in Nonthaburi, Thailand
 *   🧠  I'm learning a Artificial Intelligence

 ### Skills